Seattle Police Department: 2010s

 In August 2010, SPD officer Ian Birk shot and killed Native American woodcarver John T. Williams.
 Subsequent grand jury findings on the level of threat posed by Williams were inconclusive but an internal review of the shooting by the SPD's Firearms Review Commission found the shooting "unjustified" and cited Birk's tactical mishandling of the confrontation as being responsible for Williams' death.
 Birk resigned from the department, though prosecutor Dan Satterberg declined to file charges, prompting a protest by Williams' family and supporters.

 In 2010, detectives from SPD's Gang Unit ordered two Latino men suspected of committing a crime to lie on the ground, where they were kicked and verbally assaulted; the incident was captured on a bystander's cellphone video.
 The police let the men go soon afterwards; the video prompted protests over racial tensions and a police department internal investigation.
 Several officers were suspended without pay and/or demoted, but not criminally charged.
-A civil lawsuit by one of the two men has been filed.
-It was settled later in 2012 for $100,000.
+A civil lawsuit by one of the two men was settled later in 2012 for $100,000.

 In December 2011, the SPD was subject to a U.S. Department of Justice investigation that found officers had violated the 14th Amendment and the Violent Crime Control and Law Enforcement Act of 1994.
 The DOJ found that SPD officers engaged in a pattern of excessive use of force that violated the Constitution as well as Federal law.
 Furthermore, the regular invocation of the Garrity v.
 New Jersey protection was found to have reduced the department's ability to supervise the use of force and hinder investigations.
 A spokesman for the SPD indicated they will fully comply with the DOJ inquiry to avoid a federal lawsuit.
 In late July 2012, the city and Department of Justice reached a settlement that included improved oversight, training and reporting.

 On 6 October 2012, Officer Eric Faust beat a man he was attempting to detain.
 In September 2013, as a result of an internal investigation, the department suspended Faust for eight days without pay.

 On 13 July 2013, the department fired Lieutenant Donnie Lowe due to misconduct characterized as domestic violence and dishonesty.